 What is EnvisionIT?

-EnvisionIT is a teacher-guided digital curriculum for students with and without disabilities in grades 8-12 focused on helping students develop key literacy and career skills needed for the 21st Century workplace.
+EnvisionIT (EIT) is a free, evidenced-based, standards-aligned, college and career readiness curriculum for 21st century students in middle and high school.
+EIT is a teacher-guided, digital curriculum for students with and without disabilities focused on helping students develop key literacy and career skills needed for the 21st Century workplace.

 The EnvisionIT curriculum is designed to teach fundamental 21st Century skills to students with and without disabilities in 4 key competency areas: